calabiyau19/calabiyau19.github.io/_posts/2025-03-17-Linux-Maintenance-Tasks.md

 layout: post
 title: "Linux Maintenance Tasks"
 date:  2025-03-17
 description:  Keeping your Linux system clean and up to date is essential.
 Here are some easy maintenance routines to follow.
 Please check out number eleven for a good app to help you manage files easily.
-Hint: ncdu
+Hint. ncdu
 ---